DLL Injection

 Congratulations!
 You just performed your first DLL Injection?
 Isn't that amazing?

-My buddy @crow recently reached 10K subs on YouTube.
+My buddy recently reached 10K subs on YouTube.

 Please make sure to check out his channel.